All Products

 writer.writerows(rows)

-If a CSV file displays garbled text when opened in Excel, you can use a text editor, such as Sublime, to change the encoding format of the file.
-Then, you can open the file in Excel.
-Alternatively, you can create a new file in Excel and specify the correct encoding format, such as UTF-8, when you import the data.
+If a CSV file contains Chinese characters and you encounter garbled text when you open it with Excel, use a text editor such as Sublime to convert the CSV file's encoding to GBK and then open it in Excel.
+Alternatively, create a new Excel file and specify the correct encoding format, UTF-8, when you import the data.

 Procedure

-Before you create a batch task, you must upload a JSONL file that meets the input file requirements through the file upload API.
-After the upload is complete, retrieve the file_id and set the `purpose` parameter to batch.
+Before you create a batch job, prepare a JSONL file that meets the input file requirements.
+Upload the file using the file upload API operation to obtain a file_id.
+Use the `purpose` parameter to specify the file's purpose as batch.

-The maximum size for a single file that you can upload for a batch task is 500 MB.
-The Model Studio storage space under your Alibaba Cloud account supports a maximum of 10,000 files, with a total size not exceeding 100 GB.
-The files do not have an expiration date.
+The maximum size of a single file that you can upload for a batch job is 500 MB.
+The maximum number of files allowed in your Model Studio storage space under your Alibaba Cloud account is 10,000, and the total size cannot exceed 100 GB.
+Files do not currently have an expiration date.

 OpenAI Python SDK